morristech/coinbase-android/README.md

 ## Building

-To build the Android app in Eclipse:
+To build the Android app in [Eclipse](http://developer.android.com/sdk/index.html):

-1.  `git clone git@github.com:coinbase/coinbase-android.git'
+1.  `git clone git@github.com:coinbase/coinbase-android.git`
-2. Open [Eclipse](http://developer.android.com/sdk/index.html) and go to File > Import... > Android > Existing Code into Android Workspace
+2. Open Eclipse and go to File > Import... > Android > Existing Code into Android Workspace
 3. Choose the root directory of the cloned project
 4. Deselect all projects and only add: coinbase-android, library-actionbarsherlock, library-slidingmenu
 5. Go to Window > Android SDK Manager and check the box to install "Google APIs" under Android 4.2.2 (this is needed for SlidingMenu)